SHiLLySiT/SHiLLySiT.github.io/src/projects/gamesrightmeow/index.md

 layout: project
 ---

-Games Right Meow is the customer-facing company for all of my commercial games.
+Games Right Meow is my customer-facing company for all of my commercial games and consulting projects.

 ## My Role
-Founder, designer, and programmer
+Founder

 ## Key Contributions
+* Work with clients on various game related projects.
-* Designed and built company
+* Create and sell indie games.
-* Run playtests to gather feedback
+* Run playtests to gather feedback and iterate on design.
-* Attend local events to exhibit games
+* Represent company at events to exhibit games.
-* Design and program games
+* Designed company website.

 ## Links
 * [Visit website](http://gamesrightmeow.com)